wjr83/Interactive-Lab-Hub/Lab 2/README.md

 ## Per feedback received in class, I removed the axis of the polar plots to just display flowers (cosines and sines plotted in polar coordinates) with changing petals to denote hours, minutes, and seconds.
 ![image](https://github.com/wjr83/Interactive-Lab-Hub/assets/143034234/b9b1864f-2092-46c8-b8ff-f806594da82c)

+## Brainstorming Additional Ideas
+Certainly!
+Time can be harnessed creatively for a wide range of applications.
+Here are some creative ideas:

+1. **Time Capsule Messages**: Create a digital platform where people can send messages, photos, or videos to their future selves or loved ones.
+These messages can be scheduled to be delivered on a specific date, such as a birthday, anniversary, or even many years into the future.

+2. **Time-Limited Art Gallery**: Host an online art gallery that displays artworks for a limited time, creating a sense of urgency and exclusivity.
+Users can bid on or purchase the artworks during the exhibition, and once the timer runs out, the gallery closes, and the art is no longer available.

+3. **Time-Based Charity Challenges**: Launch a platform where users can commit to donating a certain amount of money to a chosen charity if they fail to complete a specific challenge within a given timeframe.
+This could be anything from running a marathon to quitting a bad habit.

+4. **Time-Activated Escape Room**: Design an escape room game where players solve puzzles and follow clues, but with a twist - they have a limited amount of real-time to complete it.
+The game can only be played at specific times and only lasts for a set duration.

+5. **Time-Triggered Augmented Reality Stories**: Develop an AR app that allows users to experience stories or historical events at specific real-world locations.
+For example, users can visit a historical site, and the app uses GPS and time triggers to overlay historical scenes and characters onto the location.

+6. **Time-Managed Music Streaming**: Create a music streaming service that curates playlists based on the time of day or season.
+Users can select playlists optimized for sunrise, sunset, rainy days, or even specific historical eras.

+7. **Time-Dependent Recipe Recommendations**: Build a cooking app that suggests recipes based on the time available and the ingredients on hand.
+Users can input how much time they have, and the app provides suitable recipes with step-by-step instructions.

+8. **Time-Driven Meditation Guides**: Develop a meditation app that guides users through different meditation techniques based on the time of day and their personal preferences.
+Morning meditations could focus on energizing, while evening meditations could be geared toward relaxation.

+9. **Time-Stamped Travel Journals**: Create a travel app that automatically generates a digital journal of a user's journey, complete with photos, notes, and GPS data, timestamped at each location visited.
+Users can revisit their trips virtually and see their experiences unfold over time.

+10. **Time-Encoded Educational Challenges**: Gamify learning by offering challenges and quizzes that are only accessible at specific times.
+For instance, users could unlock new lessons or challenges daily, encouraging consistent engagement.

+11. **Time-Controlled Greenhouses**: Develop a smart greenhouse system that adjusts lighting, temperature, and humidity based on real-time and historical weather data, optimizing plant growth and minimizing resource usage.

+12. **Time-Triggered Photography Challenges**: Develop a photography app that presents users with daily or weekly photo challenges, such as "golden hour landscapes" or "motion blur."
+Users have a limited time to capture and upload their photos, fostering creativity and community engagement.

+13. **Time-Managed Fitness Classes**: Offer virtual fitness classes that adapt in real-time to the user's energy level.
+Users input their current mood and energy, and the class intensity and style adjust accordingly.

+14. **Time-Stamped Event Planning**: Develop an event planning app that helps users coordinate schedules and logistics for gatherings.
+It includes a countdown timer, real-time updates, and reminders for tasks leading up to the event.

+15. **Time-Dependent Gardening Assistance**: Create a gardening app that provides users with timely reminders and advice on when to plant, water, and harvest their crops based on their location and the current season.

+16. **Time-Limited Learning Challenges**: Design a platform where users can compete in time-limited learning challenges.
+Participants have a set amount of time to study a topic and then take a quiz to earn points or rewards.

+17. **Time-Activated Financial Goals**: Build a financial planning app that allows users to set time-based financial goals, like saving for a vacation or retirement.
+The app provides a visual representation of progress over time and suggests actions to meet those goals.

+18. **Time-Driven Energy Conservation**: Create a smart home system that adjusts lighting, heating, and cooling based on the time of day, occupancy patterns, and weather forecasts to optimize energy efficiency.

+19. **Time-Bound Virtual Book Club**: Organize a virtual book club where participants read a book together over a fixed duration.
+Weekly discussions and live author Q&A sessions make the experience immersive and time-bound.

+20. **Time-Managed Productivity Tools**: Create a productivity app that helps users allocate their time effectively.
+It combines task management with time-blocking techniques, helping users plan their day and track their progress.

+21. **Time-Driven Language Learning**: Build a language-learning app that offers short, time-bound lessons throughout the day.
+Users receive bite-sized language challenges during their free moments, making learning convenient and effective.

+22. **Time-Activated Environmental Sensors**: Deploy environmental sensors that collect data on air quality, noise levels, and temperature over time.
+Users can access historical data and receive alerts when conditions surpass specified thresholds.

+23. **Time-Enhanced Virtual Museums**: Create virtual museums where historical events, artifacts, and exhibits are showcased in chronological order.
+Users can explore history as it unfolds over time.

+## Choose and Idea and Explore it Further

+### Idea Chosen: Display a timer to cook different meats to perfection.

+Text-based storyboard shown below for Cooking Timer

+Title: Raspberry Pi Cooking Timer Interaction Storyboard

+Storyboard Description:
+This storyboard outlines the user interaction with a cooking timer application running on a Raspberry Pi.
+The user wants to set a timer for cooking a specific type of meat on the stove.
+Current available options: chicken, lamb, fish, shrimp, pork, and steak.
+This text-based storyboard illustrates the step-by-step interaction of a user with athe cooking timer application on a Raspberry Pi, from setting the timer to acknowledging its completion.

+Scene 1:
+[Image: A user standing in a kitchen with a Raspberry Pi and a touchscreen display.]

+Narration: "User stands in the kitchen, ready to bake cookies."

+1. User taps the Raspberry Pi display to wake it up.
+2. Raspberry Pi displays current time at home screen.

+Scene 2:
+[Image: Close-up of the Raspberry Pi display.]

+3. User presses top button to launch the cooking timer app.

+Scene 3:
+[Image: The Cooking App opens with a Grill Menu screen.]

+4. The Cooking Timer app opens.

+Scene 4:
+[Image: Browse Menu Options]
+5. User presses top button to show the first item in the menu.
+6. User keeps pressing the top button to show the next item on the menu.

+Scene 4:
+[Image: The user selects the desired protein to cook.]
+7. To select the intended protein to cook, user presses the bottom button.

+Narration: "Cooking Timer Starts"

+8. User is prompted to start cooking.
+9. Timer starts at a predifined number of minutes depending on the protein selected.

+Scene 5:
+[Image: The Cooking Timer alerts user it's time to flip the protein]

+10. When the elapsed time is half of the total time for that protein, the user is prompted to turn the protein on its other side.

+Scene 6:
+[Image: Cooking Timer Continues until remaining time has elapsed]
+11. The timer then continues.

+Scene 7:
+[Image: Cooking Timer Alerts User Food is done until remaining time has elapsed]
+12. User is visually told the food is ready!